-- Also if the LogText changes - for custom-built Monitoring Agents, make sure the LogText only changes when necessary.
+- Many LogText changes - for custom-coded Monitoring Agents, make sure the LogText only changes when necessary.

-- Caching implemented or not - All Nodinite Monitoring Agents are built with caching support (ETAG).
+- Caching - All Nodinite Monitoring Agents are built with caching support (ETAG).
 The Nodinite Monitoring Agents are designed and built with caching in mind to reduce costs and improve performance.

 Note: Using the Service Bus Relay induces costs and requires an account with a credit card associated

-For the latest information about pricing, read more here.
+For the latest pricing information, read more here.